jeffchenchengyi/csci104-projects/hw6/README.md

 ## [Step 4 (Expand the Set of candidate search results, 10%): ](queryhandler.cpp)
 ### [Header file for QueryHandler class](queryhandler.h)

+> [search.cpp](search.cpp) is first used to analyze the config file via the [ConfigVarExtractor class](configvarextractor.cpp) for the required data and information is passed into [Parse class](parse.cpp), which is used to filter all the words from the webpage into tokens and stored inside a word map, with keys as the word and the values as the sets of all the webpages with the specified word

 > Expand candidate search results inside **`vector<string> QueryHandler::addToCandidateSet(
 		const vector<string>& results_vec,